Maxillary PMMA Nightguard

 How Long Should My Night Guard Last?

 Night Guards will have varying durability depending on several factors.
-A night guard will have an average lifespan of 5 years, but with those who are severe bruxers, it can need replacement in just 1 year
+A night guard will have an average lifespan of 3-5 years, but with those who are severe bruxers, it can need replacement in just 1 year

 Conclusion

-Like your teeth, your mouth guard or retainer needs care and cleaning to keep it at its best.
+Like your teeth, your mouth guard needs care and cleaning to keep it at its best.
 Incorporating these steps into your routine will go a long way toward keeping it fresh and clean and giving it the most life possible.

 DID YOU LIKE THIS ARTICLE?